 Hiking in the Sonoran Desert

 Hiking is my normal go-to adventure, so I was able to find a little time to hit the trails in the desert too!
-The Civana Spa and Resort offers morning hikes with a guide and I took advantage of it on my last day in Scottsdale.
+CIVANA Wellness Resort & Spa offers morning hikes with a guide and I took advantage of it on my last day in Scottsdale.
 We drove to the Metate trail head and did a short morning hike.

 A metate is a flat or slightly oblong stone where grain was ground using a smaller stone.